The Red Shoes: A Hans Christian Andersen Fairy Tale

 • Who wrote The Red Shoes?

 The Red Shoes was written by Hans Christian Andersen.
-It is one of his most well-known fairy tales.

 • Is The Red Shoes a fairy tale?